PrinceMahdi/aws-certifications/aws-cloud-practitioner/README.md

     - **Compliance with data governance and legal requirements:** data never leaves a region without your explicit permission
     - **Proximity to customers:** reduced latency
     - **Available services within a region:** new services and new features aren't available in every region
-    - **Pricing** varies from region to region and is transparent in the service pricing page
+    - **Pricing** varies from region to region and is transparent on the service pricing page
 - **AWS Availability Zones:**
   - Each region has many availability zones, usually 3, min is 3, and max is 6.
   - For example, we have a region called **us-west-1**, the availability zones would be:
     - us-west-1**a**
     - us-west-1**b**
     - us-west-1**c**
-  - Each AZ is one or more discrete data center with redundant power, networking, and connectivity
+  - Each AZ is one or more discrete data centers with redundant power, networking, and connectivity
-  - They're seprate from each other, so that they're isolated from disasters
+  - They're separate from each other so that they're isolated from disasters
   - They're connected with high bandwidth, ultra-low latency networking
 - **AWS Points of Presence (Edge Locations):**
   - Amazon has around 216 Points of Presence (205 Edge Locations & 11 Regional Caches) in 84 countries across 42 countries